filipbober/zombiesplasher/README.md

 Project is a test ground for Pillars of Eternity inspired shader that allows 3D objects be placed in a 2D environment.
 Multiple background layers are used to enable shadows, transparency and 3D objects being obscured by elements of 2D background.

-All the graphics, visuals and models created by Tobiasz Zysk.
+All the graphics, visuals, models and a lot of shader ideas and calculations created by Tobiasz Zysk.